RESTART Programme

 -

-Researcher A has been granted 120 days parental leave, the exact number of days having elapsed on February 16, 2022.
-In this case, the researcher reaches 120 days on the first day of the 12-month eligibility window (February 16, 2022 to February 15, 2023) and is therefore eligible and can submit her application.
+Researcher A benefited from 120 days of parental leave, which ended on April 10, 2024.
+In this case, the researcher reaches 120 days on the first day of the eligibility window (April 10, 2024, to June 2, 2025), and is therefore eligible and may submit her application.

 -

-Researcher B has taken 120 days of parental leave as of February 15, 2023 (the reference date for eligibility) and continues to take this leave for another 30 days.
-If she continues to take parental leave after the reference date, is she eligible?
-Yes, because the day she reached 120 days of leave occurred between February 16, 2022 and February 15, 2023, and she can therefore submit her application.
+Researcher B had taken 120 days of parental leave as of June 2, 2025 (reference date for eligibility purposes) and continued to take leave for another 30 days.
+Is the researcher eligible if she continues to take parental leave after the reference date?
+Yes, because the day on which she reached 120 days of leave fell within the period from April 10, 2024, to June 2, 2025, and she is therefore eligible to submit her application.

 -